Marazion Angling Club

 Is there access for disabled anglers?

-Yes there are 2 specially designed flat pegs at the entrance to our St Erth lake that are for use by disabled anglers only.
-There are also allocated car parking spaces for those with blue disabled badges right by the fishery entrance gate.
+Yes there are 2 specially designed wheelchair accessible flat pegs at the entrance to our lake that are for priority use by disabled anglers, but may be used by others if there are no disabled anglers present.
+There are also allocated car parking spaces for those with blue disabled badges right by the fishery entrance gate, plus a new wheelchair access portaloo toliet (see below).

 What other facilities are there?

-At our St Erth lake there is a portaloo toilet by the entrance gate with hand sanitisers.
+There is a new wheelchair access portaloo toilet by the entrance gate with hand sanitisers.
 Please think of other users when using this facility.
 There is a generous car park for anglers.
 Please park sensibly and avoid blocking others or entrance to the lane or fishery.

 What are the best methods?

 Carp anglers should try the productive margins or around the lily and reed beds with small patches of bait.
-Float fished prawn is popular with our perch anglers with bread, maggot, pellet and corn effective for most species.
+Float fished prawn is popular with our perch anglers with bread, maggot, pellet, corn and boiles effective for most species.

 What events do Marazion Angling Club run?

-Marazion Angling Club hold regular matches on both of our lakes and we will post dates and further info on both our coarse and carp matches here and on our Facebook page.
-Members are also invited to help with our weekly work parties on Saturday mornings and the club AGM is open to members to attend in the Star Inn pub, St Erth.
+Marazion Angling Club hold matches on the lake every other Sunday, when half the lake will be reserved.
+See the matches section above for dates and further info, plus we will post on both our coarse and carp matches on our Facebook page.
+Members are also invited to help with our weekly work parties on Wednesday and Saturday mornings and the club AGM is open to members to attend in the Star Inn pub, St Erth.